Workday Review 2026 - Features, Pricing & Deals

 Can Workday integrate with our existing systems?

-Yes, Workday works well with most systems through its standard integration tools.
+Yes, Workday works well with most systems through its open API architecture and standard integration tools.
 It connects to popular payroll providers, benefits systems, time tracking software, and recruitment platforms.
 The system uses web services, APIs, and pre-built connectors to make this happen.
 You can also create custom integrations if needed.
 Keep in mind that complex integrations might add time and cost to your implementation.
 It's worth checking if your current systems are among Workday's common integration partners before starting.

 Is Workday suitable for small businesses?

 Workday has become more accessible for smaller companies in recent years.
-They've removed their previous $250,000 minimum contract value, making the platform available to mid-sized businesses.
+They've removed their previous minimum contract value requirement, making the platform available to mid-sized businesses.
 Small companies can expect to pay around $100,000 annually.
 That said, Workday still works best for organizations with at least 200 employees due to its comprehensive features and cost structure.
 Smaller businesses might find more value in platforms specifically designed for their size, which often cost less and require simpler setup.

 How user-friendly is Workday for employees?